Crime prevention is important.

 You may also want to consider reinforcing your patio door, a notoriously easy target for burglars.
 Check out some of our top picks here: The Best Patio Door Locks.

-#8: Keep your Doors Closed and Locked, Even When at Home
+Keep Doors Closed And Locked, Even When At Home

-It may seem nice to leave your doors open and free on a nice summer day.
-But, thieves can gain the easiest access to an open, or unlocked door.
+It may seem nice to leave your doors open on a nice summer day, but thieves just love the easy access they get with an open, or even just an unlocked, door.
 Simply getting into the habit of shutting and locking the door behind you can prevent many problems.

 Not a habit now?
 Make it one!